-Mother’s Day is a special day to millions of people in the United States.
-Not only is it one of the largest greeting card holidays of the year, it is also a time when families often get together to share their love of the mothers among them.
+Mother’s Day is a special day for millions of people in the United States.
+Not only is it one of the largest greeting card holidays of the year, but it is also a time when families often get together to share their love of the mothers among them.
 At the very least, most mothers and women who are mother figures to others, are given phone calls, emails, and visits of appreciation.
 Presents and taking the mothers in question out for a meal are also common customs on this sweet day.
 But how did Mother’s Day get started?
 Did your ancestors celebrate it?
-This is what you need to know about Mother’s Day.
+This is the story about Mother’s Day.

 Because Mother’s Day took on a life of its own unrelated to her vision for it, Jarvis began to organize Mother’s Day boycotts.
 She also threatened to sue the companies profiting from her holiday.
-It was Jarvis’s preference that people honor their mothers on Mother’s Day by writing handwritten letters that talked about love and gratitude for all a person’s mother had done for them, and continued to do.
+It was Jarvis’s preference that people honor their mothers and give thanks to God for them on Mother’s Day by writing handwritten letters that talked about love and gratitude for all a person’s mother had done for them and continued to do.
 She was even arrested for disturbing the peace by disrupting the American War Mothers’ Mother’s Day celebrations in 1925.

 All Jarvis’s protests that her holiday was not being celebrated properly were to no avail.
 The commercialization of Mother’s Day continued.
 But behind it, there was the sentiment and love that Jarvis envisioned.
 The cards were sent out of love, as were the family get-togethers that often accompanied them.
 Though Mother’s Day didn’t become exactly what Jarvis wanted it to be, the original meaning of the holiday she created is still there.